edzaga/sql-course/sql-course-en/lectures/week4/lecture15.rst

-Lecture 15 - Relational Desing Theory: Overview
+Lecture 15 - Relational Design Theory: Overview
 -------------------------------------------------

 Design a scheme of database